 These verses teach a mysterious unity between Christ and the believer:

-Please refer to the “In Christ” page for a discussion of this mysterious unity.
-The conclusion on that page is that Christ is the Vehicle through which we are saved.
-He “gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father” (1:4).
-Without Christ there would not have been any rescue.
+The “In Christ” page discusses this unity.
+It concludes that Christ is the Vehicle through which we are saved.
+He “gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father” (Gal 1:4).
+Without Christ, there would not have been any rescue.

 Paul also uses the metaphor “died to the Law” in Romans 7:4, where it is explained as:

-“released from the Law … so that we serve in newness of the Spirit and not in oldness of the letter” (7:6).
+“released from the Law … so that we serve in newness of the Spirit and not in oldness of the letter” (Rom 7:6).

-To die to the Law therefore means not to have to serve the “in oldness of the letter”.
-In other words, obedience to the Law is no longer required.
-This is consistent with the veiled implications in the two preceding verses that the Law is no longer applicable.
-Both the references to Christ as “a minister of sin” and the reference to something which Paul “destroyed” (2:18) are interpreted above as referring to the fact that Gentile Christians do not have to obey the Law of Moses.
+To die to the Law, therefore, means not to have to serve the “in oldness of the letter”.
+In other words, strict obedience to the Law is no longer required.
+This is consistent with the entire trust of Galatians, namely that Gentile Christians do not have to be circumcised.
+It is also confirmed by veiled implications in the two preceding verses that the Law is no longer applicable:

-Paul died “through the Law” to the law.
-This means that the Law itself predicted the death of the Law, and is a point that Paul often makes to support his teachings:
+“Through the Law,” Paul died to the law.
+This means that the Law itself predicted the death of the Law.
+This is a point that Paul often makes to support his teachings:

-The “Law” is not limited to the law of commandments, but refers to the Old Testament in general or the five books of Moses more specifically.
+In the phrase “through the Law,” the “Law” is not limited to the law of commandments but refers to the Old Testament in general or the five books of Moses more specifically.
 For instance, Romans 3:21 refers to the “Law and the Prophets”.
-In that case the Law is the five books of Moses.
-And in 4:21 and following Paul recalls the story of Abraham and his two wives from the “Law”.
+In that case, the “Law” is the five books of Moses.
+And in Galatians 4:21 and following, Paul recalls the story of Abraham and his two wives from the “Law”.

-Paul also claims that “Christ lives in me” (2:20).
-We are “in Christ”, but Christ is also “in me”.
+We are “in Christ”, but Paul also claims that “Christ lives in me” (Gal 2:20).
 These are two different concepts.
-To “have the Spirit of Christ” (Rom.
-8:9) means that “the Spirit of God dwells in you” (Rom.
-8:9).
-This means to be “led by the Spirit of God” (Rom.
-8:14; Gal.
-5:18).
+To “have the Spirit of Christ” (Rom 8:9) means that “the Spirit of God dwells in you” (Rom 8:9), which means to be “led by the Spirit of God” (Rom 8:14; Gal 5:18).
 Created beings do not exist independently from their Creator.
 We need God to continually sustain us.
-Sin has severed out link with God, but God wants repair it.
+Sin has severed our link with God, but God wants to repair it.

-“The Son of God … loved me and gave Himself up for me” (2:20).
+“The Son of God … loved me and gave Himself up for me” (Gal 2:20).
 Some people seem to think that Jesus loves His creatures, but the Father needs to be convinced by the death of His Son to forgive our sins.
-However, 1:3-4 also says that that “Jesus Christ … gave Himself for our sins so that He might rescue us from this present evil age”, but then adds “according to the will of our God and Father” (1:3-4).
+However, Gal 1:3-4 also says that “Jesus Christ … gave Himself for our sins so that He might rescue us from this present evil age”, but then adds “according to the will of our God and Father” (Gal 1:3-4).
 John 3:16 is a well-known verse that says that the Father is the Driving Force of Love behind the Cross.
-We should not think of Christ and the Father as separate or different.
+We should not think of Christ and the Father as different.
 Christ said: “I and the Father are one” (John 10:30).
-That God was willing to become a human being and even to allow His creatures to kill Him, because that was the only way that He could “rescue us from this present evil age”, indicates how much God loves the people He made.
+That the Word was willing to become a human being and even to allow His creatures to kill Him, because that was the only way that He could “rescue us from this present evil age”, indicates how much God loves the people He made.